Hermetic Programming: Parameterizing Access to State

 Appendix D: The Mockability Test

-We want a definition of live value that works in any language, without assuming object-capability discipline or appealing to less formal definitions of authority.
-The only thing we assume is an operational view of evaluation: running code can produce an interaction trace—a log of observable interactions with existing state (filesystem, network, clock, etc.), ignoring timing and resource usage.
+We need a definition of live value that works in any language, without assuming object-capability discipline or appealing to less formal definitions of authority.
+The only thing we assume is an operational view of evaluation: running code can produce an interaction trace—a log of observable interactions with existing state, such as the filesystem, network, or clock, ignoring timing and resource usage.

 The Trace-Projection Idea

 A program’s interaction trace can be partitioned by which state it touches.
-If S is a particular existing state resource (or set of resources)—a specific file, socket, clock, region of memory, etc.—we write:
+If S is a particular existing state resource—or set of resources—such as a specific file, socket, clock, or region of memory, write:

-• π_S(trace) for the projection (restriction) of a trace onto only the events that interact with S.
+• π_S(trace) for the projection of a trace onto only the events that interact with S.

 Definition of Liveness

-We will allow program contexts C[–] to range over expression contexts: the hole may appear wherever an expression may appear—including in “operator position” (e.g. C[–] = (–)(x)), which covers both read(x) and method-style calls once desugared (e.g. x.read() selects some callable expression and then applies it).
+Let program contexts C[–] range over expression contexts: the hole may appear wherever an expression may appear, including in operator position, as in C[–] = (–)(x).
+This covers both read(x) and method-style calls once desugared: for example, x.read() selects some callable expression and then applies it.

 A value v provides access to some existing state S iff:

-There exists a substitute value v′ (admissible in place of v) such that, for every program context C[–] whose behavior does not depend on the representation identity (e.g. pointer address) of the value plugged into the hole, the projected traces
+There exists a substitute value v′, admissible in place of v, such that, for every program context C[–] whose behavior does not depend on the representation identity of the value plugged into the hole—for example, its pointer address—the projected traces

 π_S(trace(C[v])) and π_{S′}(trace(C[v′]))